meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 One can modify behavior or alter goals once identified.
 (Intelligent self-regulation involves flexibly adjusting plans when confronted with obstacles)
 ### Thought Suppression
-Is not sustainable long-term because it
+Is not sustainable long-term because it places attentional spotlight on the thing that you want to ignore and requires an immense amount of mental energy and saps resources.

+By suppressing
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]
 Mention the broaden and build theory!!!